Tyler-Yocolano/Hollownest-top/README.md

 ## Installing the Skins
 ### RMSkin Package
-Simply install download the .rmskin package and the installer will do everything for you!
-Well, it will only the map up, you'll have to go into the skin manager and load "CharmLauncher.ini" as well.
+Simply download the .rmskin package here: https://github.com/Tyler-Yocolano/Hollownest-top/releases and the installer will do everything for you!
+Well, it will only load the map up, you'll have to go into the skin manager and load "CharmLauncher.ini" as well.

 ### Manual Installation
 You can download the .zip file and place the root folder in your "Documents\Rainmeter\Skins\" folder.
 Then open the Rainmeter Skin Manager and load both skins.